mornfall/lart/lart/aa/README.md

 :   a set of abstract memory locations context tree
 :   each node points to a particular callsite, representing the static
-    callgraph of the program; leaf nodes additionaly contain a points-to set AML map
+    callgraph of the program; leaf nodes additionaly contain a points-to set;
+    representing context trees is particularly tricky, because it is not possible to directly store references to instructions in global metadata;
+    instead, context tree nodes are referenced from callsites, and value use-def chains can be used to look up the callsite for a particular context tree node
+AML map
 :   a function from abstract memory locations to context trees instruction